whatheheckisthis/SAL-Dev-Setup-Guide/README.md

 # Disclaimer pop-up dialogue box
 Add-Type -AssemblyName PresentationFramework
 $disclaimerMessage = @"
-By engaging further, you agree to SAL Industries IP Policy which states:
+By engaging further, you agree to SAL Technologies IP Policy which states:
-SAL Industries owns the API for the source code and any and all documentation that you are granted access to.
+SAL owns their API for the source code and any documentation that you are granted access to.
-If you attempt to package, redistribute, or modify the script, the application will cease to function and eventually crash.
+If you attempt to package, redistribute, or modify the script, the application will cease to function "@
-If you attempt to relaunch your terminal, the contents will erase itself from your system and deny access.
-"@
 $disclaimer = New-Object Windows.MessageBox
 $result = [System.Windows.MessageBox]::Show($disclaimerMessage, "SAL Industries IP Policy", [System.Windows.MessageBoxButton]::YesNo)